rgallart101/CPENTv1StudyGuide/cpent - module 06.md

 | `find / \( -perm -o w -perm -o x \) -type d 2>/dev/null` | World-writable and executable folders |
 | `find / -name [perl*|python*|ruby*|gcc*|cc]` | Development tools in the machine |
 | `find / -name [wget|nc*|netcat*|tftp*|ftp]` | File transfer tools |

+### Cleanup
+Once exploitation has been proved, we must reverse the machines to their previous state.
+This might include activities like:
+- removing from the target system executables, scripts, temporary files, user accounts installed and used, etc.
+- resetting systems settings and configuration, if modified.

 ## Advanced Tips and Techniques